 ELIGIBILITY FOR NEED-BASED FINANCIAL AID

-The EFC is calculated based on adjusted gross income plus certain untaxed income (for example, contributions towards retirement accounts), some net assets (the value of home equity and retirement savings is excluded), number of family members, number of family members in college, and other relevant factors that may affect each student’s ability to contribute towards educational expenses.
-If the student will have other resources available to meet college costs, such as a state or privately-sponsored scholarship(s), or student benefits from government agencies such as the Bureau of Indian Affairs, these must be considered in determining remaining need for federal financial aid.
-If the cost of attending Georgetown University is greater than the expected federal family contribution plus other resources, the applicant may be eligible for federal financial aid.
+If the student will have other resources available to meet college costs, such as a state or privately-sponsored grants or scholarships, or tuition benefits from an employer, or benefits from government agencies such as the Bureau of Indian Affairs or Veterans Administration, these must also be considered in determining need for federal financial aid.
+If the cost of attending Georgetown University is greater than the expected federal family contribution plus other available resources, the applicant may be eligible for federal financial aid.

 So that limited funds can be shared most equitably, Georgetown University expects that each student and his or her family will contribute to the fullest extent possible to meet educational expenses, drawing on income and all family assets (including home equity).
-To determine eligibility for its own institutional scholarship aid, Georgetown collects information about income and assets from the parents of independent students and from both natural parents even if they are separated or divorced.
+To determine eligibility for its own institutional scholarship aid, Georgetown collects information about income and assets from the parents of independent students and from both biological parents even if they are separated or divorced.
 Students are expected to contribute to the cost of their education by providing a mandatory minimum expected contribution from savings and/or summer employment.
+The amount of this contribution changes based on class year.

 Georgetown University institutional scholarship aid is offered to students whose expected federal family contribution, plus additional expected Georgetown family contribution (if applicable), plus federal, state and other external resources do not meet the full cost of attending Georgetown.

-Cost of Attendance Used to Award Aid: The average cost of attendance expense budget that is used to determine eligibility for need-based financial aid includes the cost of full-time tuition, required fees (Yates, average class/lab, activity, and new student orientation fees), average room and board, plus allowances for the average cost of books, average personal expenses, and the average cost of two round trips home each year for resident students or a commuting cost allowance for students living with their parents.
+Cost of Attendance Used to Award Aid: The average cost of attendance expense budget used to determine eligibility for need-based financial aid includes the cost of full-time tuition, required fees (e.g. Yates Field House, average class/lab, activity, and new student orientation fees), average costs of room and board, plus allowances for the average cost of books, personal expenses, and the cost of two round trips home each year for resident students or a commuting cost allowance for students living with their parents.
 Visit our website for the most current cost of attendance.

 APPLYING FOR NEED-BASED FINANCIAL AID

-Visit our website for more detailed (and the most current) instructions on how to apply for financial aid.
+Visit our website for the most current detailed instructions on how to apply for financial aid.

 Application for Federal Financial Aid: To apply for federal financial aid programs undergraduates must submit a Free Application for Federal Student Aid (FAFSA).
 The FAFSA must be sent to Georgetown University by using school code 001445.